Our Services Are Currently OnlyAvailable For Georgia Residents*

 Nursing Home Negligence, Civil Rights Violations, and Police Misconduct:

-For residents needing Legal Aid in Dawson County Georgia who are dealing with nursing home negligence, police misconduct, or civil rights violations, The Indigent Project advocates for your rights and raises awareness.
-We ensure that financial hardships do not obstruct justice by connecting individuals with professional legal help.
-Everyone deserves access to the support they need.
+For residents requiring Legal Aid in Dawson County Georgia dealing with nursing home negligence, police misconduct, or civil rights violations, The Indigent Project advocates for your rights and raises awareness.
+We link individuals with professional legal assistance to ensure that financial difficulties do not stand in the way of justice.
+We strive to ensure everyone gets the help they need.

 Stand up for your rights—Let us support you!